 Load test with respect to throttle

 The load-throttle test was conducted to determine the lifting capability and power requirements of the quadcopter (Quan et al., 2025).
-Soil samples ranging from 50 g to 800 g were used as test weights.
+Soil samples ranging from 50 to 800 g were used as test weights.
 The observations indicate a clear proportional relationship between load and throttle percentage.
 At lower loads (50-150 g), the drone-maintained stability with a throttle requirement of 30-45%.
 As the load increased, the throttle demand rose correspondingly, reaching 80% for a 600g payload.
 The drone was able to lift a maximum of 700g comfortably without compromising stability.
 These results confirm that the quadcopter can safely operate within its designed payload capacity and maintain a sufficient thrust-to-weight ratio for agricultural spraying operations.

-Table-7: Load VS Throttle
+Table-7: Load Vs Throttle